terms4fairskills/FAIRterminology/development/README.md

 ## fso draft December 2020

-*fso.owx* - draft terminology conforming to the EOSC Co-creation model and incorporating 346 terms from the CASRAI RDM Glossary .
+*fso.owx* - draft terminology conforming to the EOSC Co-creation model and incorporating 346 terms from the CASRAI RDM Glossary.
-*fso_casrai.owl - work in progress version of the terminology without a number of relations.
+*fso_casrai.owl* - work in progress version of the terminology without a number of relations.
-*fso_casrai.tsv - tsv file of the terminology, before conversion into OWL format via ROBOT.
+*fso_casrai.tsv* - tsv file of the terminology, before conversion into OWL format via ROBOT.

 ## References